Ready to Apply?Start the application process now!

-Upon completion of the 2-year program, students should be competent in the following areas:
+Upon completion of the two-year program, students should be competent in the following areas:

 - Writing, speaking, reading, and studying to increase chances for academic, personal, and professional success